American Forts: East

 Camp Grant (3)

 A National Army cantonment training encampment for the 86th Division, later becoming an infantry replacement and demobilization center.
 Located four miles south of town.
-Transferred to the state in 1924, used for National Guard training until 1940.
-Federalized in 1940 as a Selective Service Reception Center and Army Medical Corps Replacement Center.
-Became a National Guard training area after 1947.
+Buildings dismantled in 1921 and the site transferred to the state in 1924, used for National Guard training and a C.C.C. campsite until 1940.
+Federalized and rebuilt in 1940 as a Selective Service Reception Center and Army Medical Corps Replacement Center.
+After WWII most of the site became the Rockford Airport.
+The former rifle range area became Seth B. Atwood Park.
+A 1940's fire station was converted to the Command Post Restaurant, which also houses the Camp Grant Museum.
+Most of the WWII era buildings were demolished, but some still remain.
+See also Military Yearbook Project by Richard Morgan

 Camp Scott